 Breakdown: Ah, Saint Seiya, also known as Knights of the Zodiac.
 Arguably the most well-known magical boy anime.
 Some may fight me on that description but I respectfully stand my ground on this.
-Transformation sequences to suit up, teams with themed powers, trying to save the world, enemies of the week etc. The most leeway I’ll give is that it is really a magical boy show melded with a tournament fighter with more plot than your typical magical girl show.
+Transformation sequences to suit up, teams with themed powers, trying to save the world, enemies of the week etc. The most leeway I’ll give is that it is really a magical boy show melded with a tournament fighter.

 I first saw this show on Cartoon Network back in the day and I loved it, even if I can’t remember the dubbed voices worth a damn.
 I do remember one aspect very vividly….the opening theme.